parkervg/blendsql/README.md

   AND {{LLMMap('Offers a media streaming service?', 'portfolio::Description')}} = 1
 ```
 #### Changing QA Output with `options`
 Perhaps we want the answer to the above question in a different format.
-We can combine the best of the `Select` ingredient with the `QA` ingredient by passing a `options` argument, where we provide semicolon-separated options.
+We call our LLM ingredient in a constrained setting by passing a `options` argument, where we provide either semicolon-separated options, or a reference to a column.

 ```sql
 {{